-Today is the fifth day of Christmas and the feast of St. Thomas Becket, also known as St. Thomas of Canterbury.
+Today is the fifth day in the octave of Christmas and the feast of St. Thomas Becket, also known as St. Thomas of Canterbury.

 St. Thomas Becket was born in London, England in 1118.
 His father was a Norman knight, Gilbert, who had become a prosperous merchant in London; his mother was also Norman, and he had at least two sisters.

 Thomas was noted for his piety, his strong devotion to Our Lady, and his generosity to the poor.

 He was educated at the Merton Priory in Sussex and at the University of Paris.
 When he returned to England at twenty-one, he obtained an appointment as a clerk to the sheriff’s court, where he showed great ability.
 He was determined to make it on his own in the world now that his parents were both deceased.

 After three years, he was taken into the household of Theobald, the Norman monk-archbishop of Canterbury.
 The young Thomas gradually climbed up the ecclesiastical ladder of success via his charm, his generosity and his adaptability.
 He was ambitious, and refused no opportunity for advancement.
 He enjoyed having a "good time", but at all times his life was marked by purity and holiness.
 The archbishop assigned him the post of archdeacon, and, at the age of thirty-six, he was recommended by Theobald to the young King Henry as chancellor.